OmarShehata11/omarshehata11.github.io/_posts/2023-08-26-driver-one.md

 The basic idea of this routine is to return the next IRP that it found it suitable, and what's meant by "suitable" that it matches the peekcontext it searches for; that given by the caller.
 But if there's no context that it's searches for (like in my case), it will just return the next IRP it founds in the queue.
 So I got the *DeviceExtension* structure first, then I checked if the list is empty or not, and if not then I have two choices

-- there's an IRP passed to me at first, then I will get the forward pointer of the LIST_ENTRY structure of the IRP
+- there's an IRP passed to me at first, then I will get the forward pointer of the LIST_ENTRY structure of the that IRP (that points to the next IRP)
-- and if there's not passed IRP, then I choose the IRP just after the LIST_ENTRY head
+- and if there's IRP passed, then I choose the IRP just after the LIST_ENTRY head

 then get the start of that IRP (using the CONTAINING_RECORD) and return it.